 As part of our growing School of Lean library of courses, Toyota Kata - Practice Makes Progress, will guide you from the very beginning of Kata learning to being able to implement your own Kata experiments within a few days.

-In the course you will learn how to make lasting change, and where to start making improvements.
+Through this course you will learn how to make lasting change, and where to start making your improvements.

 How Do You Get Started with Toyota Kata?